dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/Lecture 4.md

 Taking $\mathcal{F}_1 = \OO$ and $\mathcal{F}_2 = \mathcal{F}$, this shows that $\mathcal{F}^{\et}$ (resp. $\mathcal{F}^{\fppf}$) is a sheaf.
 In this case, the first hom is global sections of $\mathcal{F}$ on $X$, the middle are global sections of $\mathcal{F}$ on $U$, and the two maps are to the double intersections.
 :::

+To prove this is an equalizer diagram, we'll need a lemma:

+:::{.lemma title="?"}

 :::